 Applicants will need the following information to complete the form.
 (Note: Word count limits are firm.
 Exceeding word counts may result in your application being rejected before review.
 Applicants should compose their text in Word or related systems that allow counts to be confirmed before they are placed in the application form.)

 - History of scholarships and extracurricular activities

 - Essay describing your reasons for pursuing your chosen career, your goals and objectives, and why you should be chosen for this scholarship (maximum 1000 words)

 - Two letters of recommendation or contact information for people who will provide them (one must be from your academic advisor)

 CRITERIA FOR SELECTION

-TREE Fund and Wright Tree Service are particularly interested in having its scholarship recipients begin and remain in careers in arboriculture, urban forestry, or related green industries.
-Applicant essays should provide TREE Fund with a sense of the student’s career aspirations and plans within these industries, and academic, work and extracurricular activities should reflect commitment toward this goal.
+The TREE Fund and Wright Tree Service are particularly interested in having its scholarship recipients begin and remain in careers in arboriculture, urban forestry, or related green industries.
+Applicant essays should provide the TREE Fund with a sense of the student’s career aspirations and plans within these industries, and academic, work and extracurricular activities should reflect commitment toward this goal.

-Applications will be evaluated by TREE Fund’s Education Committee.
+Applications will be evaluated by the TREE Fund’s Education Committee.
 Members of this committee will rate applications using the following rubric:

 - Cumulative GPA: 20 points